-Risks Relating to Owning the New Bonds
+Risks Relating to Owning the Bonds

-There is no assurance that a trading market for the bonds will be mantained, and the price at which the new bonds will trade in the secondary market is uncertain.
+There is no established trading market for the bonds, and the price at which the bonds will trade in the secondary market is uncertain.

-The Republic does not know the extent to which investor interest will support an active trading market for the new bonds or how liquid that market may become.
-If the new bonds are traded after their initial issuance, they may trade at a price lower than their principal amount, depending upon prevailing interest rates, the market for similar securities and general economic conditions in the United States, the Dominican Republic and elsewhere.
+The bonds will be a new issue of securities with no established trading market.
+The Republic does not know the extent to which investor interest will lead to the development of an active trading market for the bonds or how liquid that market may become.
+If the bonds are traded after their initial issuance, they may trade at a price lower than their principal amount, depending upon prevailing interest rates, the market for similar securities and general economic conditions in the United States, the Dominican Republic and elsewhere.

-The Republic will submit an application to list the new bonds on the Euro MTF market of the Luxembourg Stock Exchange.
-The Republic cannot assure you that a trading market for the bonds will be mantained or that the price at which the bonds will trade in the secondary market will be sustainable.
-If an active market for the bonds fails to continue, this failure could harm the trading price of the bonds.
+The Republic will submit an application to list the bonds on the Euro MTF market of the Luxembourg Stock Exchange.
+The Republic cannot assure you that a trading market for the bonds will develop or that the price at which the bonds will trade in the secondary market will be sustainable.
+If an active market for the bonds fails to develop or continue, this failure could harm the trading price of the bonds.

-The ability of holders to transfer new bonds in the United States and certain other jurisdictions will be limited.
+The ability of holders to transfer bonds in the United States and certain other jurisdictions will be limited.

-The new bonds issued pursuant to this offer have not been and will not be registered under the Securities Act and, therefore, may not be offered or sold in the United States except pursuant to an exemption from the registration requirements of the Securities Act and applicable U.S. state securities laws.
-Offers and sales of the new bonds may also be subject to transfer restrictions in other jurisdictions.
-You should consult your financial or legal advisors for advice concerning applicable transfer restrictions with respect to the new bonds.
+The bonds issued pursuant to this offer have not been and will not be registered under the Securities Act and, therefore, may not be offered or sold in the United States except pursuant to an exemption from the registration requirements of the Securities Act and applicable U.S. state securities laws.
+Offers and sales of the bonds may also be subject to transfer restrictions in other jurisdictions.
+You should consult your financial or legal advisors for advice concerning applicable transfer restrictions with respect to the bonds.